kamilbakierzynski/p5.js_pi_digits/README.md

 >Play here:
 >https://kamilbakierzynski.github.io/p5.js_pi_digits_from_bounce/

-Small simulation made in p5.js.
+Small simulation made with [p5.js](https://p5js.org/).
-There are two blocks - one with mass 1kg and the other with `100^n` where `n` is the number of `π` digits you want to compute.
+There are two blocks - one with a mass of 1kg and the other with `100^n`kg where `n` is the number of `π` digits you want to compute.

-> So when `n = 9`, the mass of the bigger block is `10^18` while the mass of the Moon is `7.34 * 10^22`.
+>When `n = 9`, the mass of the bigger block is `10^18`kg while the mass of the Moon is `7.34 * 10^22`kg.
 This is the reason why there is a restriction that you can compute up to 9 digits.

-There is no friction or energy loss while colliding.
-Only laws that apply in this situation are:
+There is no friction or energy loss while colliding with other block or with a wall.
+Laws that apply in this simulation:
 1. Law of conservation of energy
 2. Law of conservation of linear momentum